kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      By default, a tmux pane permits direct access to the terminal contained in the pane.
 A pane may also be put into one of several modes:

            -   Copy mode, which permits a section of a window or its history to be copied to a paste buffer for later insertion into another window.
 This mode is entered with the copy-mode command, bound to ‘[’ by default.
+Copied text can be pasted with the paste-buffer command, bound to ‘]’.

            -   View mode, which is like copy mode but is entered when a command that produces output, such as list-keys, is executed from a key binding.